 Click again on the [+] plus button

 When finished making changes to the DNS settings, click on the “OK” button.

 Now click on “Apply” for the DNS changes to take effect, and close out of System Preferences as usual.

 - Open the network and internet settings.

-- Select internet protocol version 4 (IPV4) and click on properties
+- Select internet protocol version 4 (IPV4) and click on the properties

-- Select DNS server addresses radio button and enter the below DNS address.
+- Select the DNS server addresses radio button and enters the below DNS address.

 Allow Microphone, Webcam on latest macOSX - 10.14 - Mojave